20 Best Cities to Visit on a Cruise to Spain

 Panoramic view of Barcelona from Montjuic Hill

 To conclude, Barcelona is a huge city where you should spend at least several days if you want to fully enjoy it.
-But if you are coming on a cruise ship, you should definitely visit its highlights I suggested.
-If not, try wandering around its markets, tasting delicious Spanish tapas, or visiting the Picasso museum.
+But if you are coming on a cruise ship, you should visit its highlights I suggested.

 18. Bilbao

-The largest city in the Biscay province and in the whole of northern Spain, Bilbao is also one of the ports-of-call included in cruise ship itineraries.
-Bilbao cruise port is located in the Bay of Bilbao, around 13 kilometers from Bilbao city center.
+Bilbao cruise port is located in the Bay of Bilbao, around 13 km from Bilbao city center.
 Cruise companies normally provide shuttle buses for all cruise passengers to get them to Bilbao Old Town, and the ride itself takes around 20 minutes.

-Bilbao is a fast-growing city whose main attraction is the Guggenheim museum, a symbol of innovation, the city’s development, and renewal.
+Bilbao is a fast-growing city whose main attraction is the Guggenheim Museum, a symbol of innovation, the city’s development, and renewal.
 The museum is housed in an impressive contemporary art building aimed to amaze even the ones who don’t appreciate this style of architecture.

 The facade of Guggenheim museum is made up of almost 43.000 titanium panels

-The facade of the Guggenheim museum is made up of almost 43.000 titanium panels
+The facade of the Guggenheim Museum is made up of almost 43.000 titanium panels.

 Jeff Koons'

-Jeff Koons’ “Puppy” flower sculpture is guarding the entrance to the Guggenheim museum
+Jeff Koons’ “Puppy” flower sculpture is guarding the entrance to the Guggenheim Museum.

-You should also visit the Bilbao Old Town neighborhood (also named Las Siete Calles – Seven Streets), starting with a visit to the Santiago Cathedral, constructed in the 14th and 15th centuries, in the Gothic style.
-You can spend your time roaming the streets of the old quarter, browsing its shops, museums, libraries, or enjoying an amazing gastronomic offer of this part of Bilbao.
-Delicious tapas, paired with local wine and beer, will definitely wake up your senses.
 Plaza Nueva, located in the Old Town, is a large square and leisure area where a lot of happenings and events take place.
 Here you can find some old, traditional taverns serving good food, so if you get hungry – don’t hesitate, this place is calling you!

 19. San Sebastian

-San Sebastian is a beautiful coastal town located 109 kilometers from the port of Bilbao (a-1 hour 10-minute ride), and a popular seaside resort, only several miles from the French border.
 You can visit San Sebastian by booking a shore excursion, or arranging a private transfer/tour when your cruise ship docks at Bilbao cruise port.

 San Sebastian in Spain